 When to see a doctor

-If you can't stop pulling out your hair or you feel embarrassed or ashamed by your appearance as a result of your hair pulling, talk to your doctor.
-Trichotillomania is not just a bad habit, it's a mental health disorder, and it's unlikely to get better without treatment.
+If you can't stop pulling out your hair or you feel embarrassed or ashamed by your appearance as a result, talk to your health care provider.
+Trichotillomania is not just a bad habit, it's a mental health condition.
+It's not likely to get better without treatment.

-The cause of trichotillomania is unclear.
-But like many complex disorders, trichotillomania probably results from a combination of genetic and environmental factors.
+The cause of trichotillomania is not clear.
+But like many complex disorders, trichotillomania likely results from a combination of genetic and learned factors.

 These factors tend to increase the risk of trichotillomania:

 - Family history.
-Genetics may play a role in the development of trichotillomania, and the disorder may occur in those who have a close relative with the disorder.
+Genetics may play a role in the development of trichotillomania.
+You may be more likely to have the condition if you have a close relative with trichotillomania.

 - Age.
-Trichotillomania usually develops just before or during the early teens — most often between the ages of 10 and 13 years — and it's often a lifelong problem.
-Infants also can be prone to hair pulling, but this is usually mild and goes away on its own without treatment.
+Trichotillomania usually develops just before or during the early teens — most often between the ages of 10 and 13 years.
+It's often a lifelong problem.
+Babies may pull out their hair, but this is usually mild and goes away on its own without treatment.

 - Stress.
 Severely stressful situations or events may trigger trichotillomania in some people.

 Although far more women than men are treated for trichotillomania, this may be because women are more likely to seek medical advice.
-In early childhood, boys and girls appear to be equally affected.
+In early childhood, trichotillomania occurs just as often in boys and girls.

-Although it may not seem particularly serious, trichotillomania can have a major negative impact on your life.
+Although it may not seem serious, trichotillomania can have harmful effects on your life.
 Complications may include:

-- Problems with social and work functioning.
-Embarrassment because of hair loss may lead you to avoid social activities and job opportunities.
-People with trichotillomania may wear wigs, style their hair to disguise bald patches or wear false eyelashes.
-Some people may avoid intimacy for fear that their condition will be discovered.
+- Problems in your social life and with work.
+Hair loss may lead you to avoid social activities and school and job opportunities.
+You may wear wigs, style your hair to disguise bald patches or wear false eyelashes.
+You may avoid intimacy to hide your condition.

 - Skin and hair damage.
-Constant hair pulling can cause scarring and other damage, including infections, to the skin on your scalp or the specific area where hair is pulled and can permanently affect hair growth.
+Constantly pulling out hair can cause scarring, infections and other damage to the skin on your scalp or the area where hair is pulled out.
+This can permanently affect hair growth.

 - Hairballs.
-Eating your hair may lead to a large, matted hairball (trichobezoar) in your digestive tract.
-Over a period of years, the hairball can cause weight loss, vomiting, intestinal obstruction and even death.
+Eating your hair may lead to a large, matted hairball that stays in your digestive tract.
+Over a period of years, the hairball can cause weight loss, vomiting, an intestinal block and even death.